Reading, wRiting, aRithmetic and Renewable energy!

 Solar 4R Schools educates students about renewable energy by placing solar installations on school property, along with a data monitoring system and a curriculum package.

 Energy generated by these small-scale solar-electric systems helps participating schools offset a portion of their electricity use.

-Idaho Power is proud to partner with its Green Power Program participants and the Bonneville Environmental Foundation to bring Solar 4R Schools to k-12 schools located in Idaho Power's service area.
+Funded by Green Power Program participants and administered by the CE_Clean Energy Bright Futures program at the Bonneville Environmental Foundation, Solar 4R Schools is available to K-12 schools in Idaho Power’s service area.

-Click the name of any of the following schools for school and system information:
+Click the name of any of the following schools for system information:

 - Capital High School – Boise, ID